-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Michael Pryor, a urologist from SMC - Center for Urology, Spartanburg, South Carolina, submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) regarding the agency's proposed work RVUs for a balloon dilation procedure.
 The physician expressed concern that the proposed valuation does not accurately reflect the complexity, time, and expertise required to perform the procedure.

-The physician stated more ST
+The physician stated that over the past five years, his practice has a more ST

 Society for Vascular Ultrasound Urges CMS to Reassess Payment Policies (10)

 WASHINGTON, Sept.
 12 -- The Society for Vascular Ultrasound has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) addressing proposed changes to the Hospital Outpatient Prospective Payment System for calendar year 2026.
-In its letter, SVU, which represents over 4,200 professionals in the field, expressed concerns and recommendations regarding the proposed regulations impacting vascular ultrasound and related ser more ST
+In its letter, SVU, which represents over 4,200 professionals in the field, expressed concerns and recommendations regarding the proposed regulations impacting vascular ultrasound and related services.

 Society of Hospital Medicine Urges Caution on Proposed Changes to Inpatient Services (10)